These Energy Insights come from the TED talk ‘How to save the energy system’ by André Bardow. Below are three insights from the talk.

 This data is on an average basis.
 The average capacity factor across the fleet is usually more relevant than the capacity factor of a state of the art plant.

 It is always good to have some rough estimates in the back if your mind.
-A large part of engineering is using your own estimates based on experience with the inputs or outputs of models.
+A large part of engineering is using rough estimates based on your own or others experience.

 Thanks for reading!